Fair-Exchange/anchor/docs/src/pages/docs/intro-to-solana.md

 ## Program Composition

 There are two ways for developers to make programs interact with each other.
-To explain these, we'll use a common flow on Solana: Create & Initialize.
+To explain these, we'll use a common flow on Safecoin: Create & Initialize.

 Consider a counter program with two endpoints.
 One to initialize the counter and one to increment it.
 To create a new counter, we call the system program's `create_account` to create the account in memory and then the counter's `initialize` function.